ARMAND PART II

 “Ah baby, baby.
 It will all be okay.”
 He assured her.

 Armand stopped by the department store on Monday.
 He introduced himself to the ladies and found Samantha behind the perfume counter.
 “I just wanted to set a time for Sunday.
 A picnic at noon okay with you?”

-Sam noticed all the girls buzzing and watching.
-He took the clue, and reached for her hand, he kissed the back of it and then invited her to come on Friday to the canyon house, he said, “To celebrate our first week anniversary.”
-He whispered, “Be prepared to spend the night.”
+Sam noticed all the girls buzzing and watching him.
+Armand took the clue, and reached for her hand, he kissed the back of it and then invited her to come on Friday to the canyon house, he said, “To celebrate our first week anniversary.
+He whispered, Be prepared to spend the night.”
 He giggled, let go of her hand and walked out.
+The women applauded.